ChenxuanWei0428/Sudoku-solving/README.md

 # Sudoku-solving

-This program is for solve a 9 * 9 sudoku on a console base
+This program is for solve a 9 * 9 sudoku on a GUI base